 Each of these is a humectant (which helps retain moisture in the skin) and an emollient (which helps soften and soothe the skin).
 Almost all of them have anti-inflammatory properties and help keep the affected areas of the skin free from infection.
 They are also mostly antioxidants, which are substances that protect cells from deterioration.

 As you can see in the section above, one of the powerful home remedies is hempseed oil.
-This is an oil derivecd the cannabis plant that may have several benefits
+This oil is derived from the cannabis plant that may have several benefits.
+CBD comes from the hemp plant as well and it may also be beneficial with calming certain skin irritations.

 What Is CBD (Cannabidiol)?